tsengyuhan/playground/content/works/ai-robot-car.md

 ##### Work Distribution

 AI 2 Robot City board game was designed and developed by the team of Prof. Hsu.
 I was the member of the team when in the college as a research assistance.
-According to the teaching concept of the professor and the team members, my jobs were to **create the robot car, the control APP, and the related teaching materials.**
+According to the teaching concept of the professor and the team members, my jobs included **design the robot car, the control APP, and the related teaching materials.**

 </br>